39-Year-Old Pitcher – Free Agent

 Jamey Wright Contract Information:

-Signed a minor league contract with the Rays in January 2013.
+Signed a one-year, $1.8 million contract with the Dodgers in December of 2013.

 To instantly reveal our fantasy analysis of every player – including Jamey Wright – simply subscribe now.